 Giving the Gift of Life for a Second Time

-My name is Brittany Elways, and I have been with DaVita for eight years as a patient care technician, having recently transferred into the new Kidney Home Center in Baltimore Maryland.
-When I was 16, I was diagnosed with end stage renal disease.
-At this time I was still a kid, very active in playing volleyball and softball.
-I really didn’t know how bad I had become.
+My name is Brittany Elways, and I have been with DaVita for eight years as a patient care technician, having recently transferred to the new Kidney Home Center in Baltimore, Maryland.
+When I was 16, I was diagnosed with end stage renal disease (ESRD).
+At that time I was still active, playing volleyball and softball and I really didn’t know how bad my diagnosis was.
 It turns out I had urine reflux and when I was diagnosed, it was already too late.
-Once the doctors were able to fix my urinary reflux, the time came to think about the next step in end-stage renal disease.
+Once the doctors were able to fix my urinary reflux, the time came to think about the next step in treating ESRD.

-My amazing mother, Tisha Minton, didn’t even question stepping up and seeing if she was a match for donation.
-She has been working in dialysis for more than 28 years, and she understood the consequences and the problems that I would be facing the rest of my life.
-She didn’t even stop and think about herself, and understood the necessity of being a living donor.
+My amazing mother, Tisha Minton, didn’t even question stepping up to see if she was a match for kidney donation.
+She has been working in dialysis for more than 28 years and understood the challenges I may face the rest of my life.
+She didn’t even stop and think about herself, putting my needs above hers and embracing the opportunity to be a living kidney donor.

-“It really didn’t cross my mind to not give her anything I could,” my mom said.
-Through the next year, we underwent test after test of blood work until we finally found out that we were indeed a match for each other.
-This was best news we could hope for.
-On September 2008, I was given another chance at life by receiving my mom’s kidney.
+“It really didn’t cross my mind to not give her anything I could,” my mom Tisha said.
+Through the next year, we underwent tests and blood work until we found out that we were indeed a match for each other.—this was best news we could hope for!
+In September 2008, I was given another chance at life by receiving my mom’s kidney.
 She truly gave me the gift of life for a second time around.
-I didn’t realize how bad I had felt until I woke up from the transplant and felt amazing.
+I didn’t realize how bad kidney failure had made me feel until I woke up from the transplant surgery and felt amazing.

-Now almost 10 years later, at 27 years old, my health and my kidneys are doing great.
-I am currently working on getting my degree in nursing, and my mom has been working at the same clinic for 25 years until it just recently was moved.
-Now she is a nocturnal patient care technician.
-If it wasn’t for my mom doing everything she has done and having a background of knowledge in dialysis, I would not have made it this far.
+Now almost 10 years later, at 27 years old, my health and kidneys are doing great.
+I am currently working on getting my nursing degree, and my mom recently relocated to a new dialysis center to work as a nocturnal patient care technician after working at the same center for 25 years.
+If it wasn’t for my mom doing everything she could to support me in this journey and having a background of knowledge in dialysis, I don’t think I would have made it this far.
 I am a very lucky person to have a great mom who realized the value of being a living donor!